javapl-lab/AI-Haechi/README.md

-# SmartContractWeaknessAnalyzer

-graph generate for
+# graph generate for GNN